Joel-Haeberli/computer-science/docs/themes/Blockchain.md

 ## Case study

 “A company is developing new software for private payments.
 This will enable its customers to transact with “complete” privacy (like cash).
-The solution does not include backdoors, and thus the company cannot block payments to support trade embargos or anti money laundering efforts.”
+The solution does not include backdoors, so the company cannot block payments to support trade embargoes or anti-money laundering efforts".

 ### Virtues